 Cookies and Tracking Technologies

-- Web Browser Cookies
+i.
+Web Browser Cookies

 A web browser cookie is a small text file that is sent by a website to your computer or mobile device where it is stored by your web browser.
-Web browser cookies may store information such as your IP address or other identifier, your browser type, and information about the content you view and interact with on the Online Services.
+Web browser cookies may store information such as your IP address or other identifier, your browser type, and information about the content you view and interact with on the Website.
 By storing such information, web browser cookies can remember your preferences and settings for online services and analyse how you use online services.

-- Tracking Technologies: Web Beacons/Gifs, Pixels, Page Tags, Script
+ii.
+Tracking Technologies: Web Beacons/Gifs, Pixels, Page Tags, Script

 Emails and mobile applications may contain a small transparent image files or lines of code to record how you interact with them.
 This information is used to help website and application publishers better analyse and improve their services.